HexisData/hqTestLite/README.md

 # Override global defaults with values specific to the test environment.
 Invoke-Expression ".\EnvironmentOverrides.ps1"

-# Using global defaults for ProcessAGentPath, DbServer, and DbName.
+# Using global variables for ProcessAgentPath, DbServer, and DbName.
 # Leaving out directory params assuming SQL scripts are co-located with the test script.
 Test-MedmSolution `
     -SetupSqlFiles "MySolution_Setup.sql" `